 "The Plank" - A Piece of Caversham Park Village History on Film

 It holds many unique items relating to Caversham's history, including for its people, land and property, the River Thames, schools and charities.
-Amongst the archives of Caversham institutions kept at B.R.O are those of St Peter's and other local churches, Elliotts the joiners and the Caversham Urban District Council, which was abolished on the move to Reading in 1911.
+Amongst the archives of Caversham institutions kept at the RBA are those of St Peter's and other local churches, Elliotts the joiners and the Caversham Urban District Council, which was abolished on the move to Reading in 1911.

 This interesting New History of our area, which although a text in progress, has lots of facts about this area from the earliest habitations until today, including the changing parish boundaries, ferries, roads, bridges, population growth and also the first settlements in South Oxfordshire.